cashubtc/nuts/XX.md

 "nuts": {
     "XX": {
       "supported": true,
-      "kinds": ["proof_state", "mint_quote", "melt_quote"]
+      "kinds": ["proof_state", "mint_quote", "melt_quote", "blind_signature"]
     }
 }
 ```

-`kinds` is the array of `kind` values covered by the mint's filters.
-A mint that advertises a kind covers it for every payment method it supports; partial coverage is not expressible, because a match would then disclose the method.
-The filters' parameters are served by `GET /v1/filters/info` to provide a single source of truth.
+`kinds` is the array of `kind` values covered by the mint's filters, one sequence each.
+A mint that advertises a kind covers it for every payment method it supports; partial coverage is not expressible.
+A mint that stops covering a kind **MUST** remove it from this array.
+This array is how a wallet discovers which kinds exist.
+Each sequence's parameters and heights are served by `GET /v1/filters/info/{kind}`, which is the single source of truth for them.

 [00]: 00.md
 [01]: 01.md